-Cash sickness benefits: Premiums vary depending on the fund, the type of benefits provided, the insured's age when entering the labor force, and the canton.
+Cash sickness benefits: Premiums vary depending on the fund, the type of benefits provided, the age first insured, and the canton.

-Cash maternity benefits: 0.3% of gross income.
-Contributions are reduced according to a decreasing scale for income below 54,800 francs.
+Cash maternity benefits: 0.5% of gross income.
+Contributions are reduced according to a decreasing scale for income below 55,700 francs.

-Medical benefits: A single premium is paid.
-Premiums vary depending on geographic region.
+Medical benefits: Premiums vary depending on the canton and on the insurer.